One Day University: 10 Professors with the Dallas Morning News

 Joseph Luzzi / Bard College

-×Joseph Luzzi – Joseph Luzzi is a Literature and Italian Professor at Bard College, and was previously a Visiting Professor at the University of Pennsylvania, where he received the Scaglione Prize for Italian Studies.
-He is the author of the audio course, "The Art of Reading."
-Professor Luzzi has also taught at Yale University, where he was awarded a Yale College Teaching Prize.
+×Joseph Luzzi – Joseph Luzzi is a Literature and Italian Professor at Bard College, and was previously a Visiting Professor at the University of Pennsylvania, where he received the Scaglione Prize for his teaching.
+He is also the author of the audio course, "The Art of Reading."
+Professor Luzzi previously taught at Yale University, where he was awarded a Yale College Teaching Prize.